iai-postech/OpenSource/grain_boundary_detection/README.md

 # Scripts

 Please write with own your directory in Path.json file and uploade your optical microscopy image in data_files/trainA.
 There are two types of images: black and white virtual images.
-If you want to generate white clean image, please write white_normal in GrainboundaryDetection.ipynb If you want to generate black clean image, please write black_normal in GrainboundaryDetection.ipynb
+If you want to generate white clean image, please write white_normal in GrainboundaryDetection.ipynb.
+If you want to generate black clean image, please write black_normal in GrainboundaryDetection.ipynb.

 # Note
 Code for academic purpose only